 Guidance 4.1.1.
-Reporting of stand-alone XHTML files [last updated July 2021] [new]
+Reporting of stand-alone XHTML files [last updated August 2023]

 Preparers not subject to any tagging obligations are only required to prepare their report in XHTML format.
-ESMA recommends that such files are submitted as stand-alone XHTML files (with either .xhtml or .html file extension) and are not packaged into zip files.
+ESMA recommends that such files are submitted as stand-alone XHTML files (with either .xhtml or .html file extension).